BEAMRobotics/ig_handle/README.md

 ### Microcontroller

 The microcontroller is a Teensy 3.6, which is very similar to an Arduino with more GPIO and power.
 The Teensy GPIO is used for sending trigger signals to cameras, receiving camera exposure indication signals, sending an imu start signal, receiving imu measurement indications, sending Lidar PPS (1hz synchronization pulse), and Lidar $GPRMC serial signals (simulating GPS time/location messages).
 The Teensy is communicating with the handle's ROS computer using a rosserial node.
 The rosserial node gives the arduino code a nodehandle to subscribe/publish messages and access synchronized ROS time.
 When the Teensy receives camera/imu measurement indications, it publishes a TimeReference message.
-The Lidar messages can be verified by visiting the Lidars' online configuration pages, and making sure the PPS is marked as "locked" and the GPS time is being shown and looks accurate (location is irrelevant).
+The Lidar messages can be verified by visiting the lidars' online configuration pages, and making sure the PPS is marked as "locked" and the GPS time is being shown and looks accurate (location is irrelevant).

 ### Udev